 - Non slip surface

 - Weather, chemical and UV resistant – will not rot, splinter or corrode

 - Seamless construction resulting in reduced failures

 - High load capacity – 220 lbs (100 kg) per standard unit

 - Life expectancy exceeds 30 years

 - Performs well in freezing conditions, rising up out of the water as the freeze develops minimizing impact and damage

-- Hot in the sun – the ABS cubes will badly burn bare feet in just a few seconds.
-The lighter colored cubes are less hot, but the black, brown and blue cubes can be a fiery 160 degrees in direct sunlight, more than enough to fry an egg
+The ABS dock cubes can badly burn bare feet in just a few seconds.
+As the lighter colored cubes may be less hot, he black, brown and blue cubes can be a fiery 160 degrees in direct sunlight, more than enough to fry an egg or toast your feet

-- The dock can be very bouncy.
+The dock cubes can be very bouncy.
 When the waves come in, these cubes will bounce up and down, making stability a challenge for the infirm

 There are few options for additional equipment that will work with the cubes, like handrails, fenders, shore boxes, power outlets etc.

 - Lack of Compatibility Between Vendors

 There is a lack of interconnect-ability, integration or compatibility between cube manufacturers and their products